greenelab/knowledge-graph-review/manuscript.md

 Pattern matching is a fundamental approach used to detect relationship asserting sentences.
 These patterns can consist of phrases from constituency trees, a set of keywords or some combination of both [@OnvaFHG9; @d3rG3TXb; @dRQuIwpJ; @23i6gRBE; @1avvFjJ9; @KEkjqdB0].
-Xu et al., designed a pattern matcher system to detect sentences in PubMed abstracts that indicate drug-disease treatments [@1avvFjJ9].
+Xu et al. designed a pattern matcher system to detect sentences in PubMed abstracts that indicate drug-disease treatments [@1avvFjJ9].
 This system matched drug-disease pairs from ClinicalTrials.gov to drug-disease pairs mentioned in abstracts.
 This matching process aided the authors in identifying sentences that can be used to create simple patterns, such as "Drug in the treatment of Disease" [@1avvFjJ9], to match other sentences in a wide variety of abstracts.
 The authors hand curated two datasets for evaluation and achieved a high precision score of 0.904 and a low recall score of 0.131 [@1avvFjJ9].